-- Turn the < >> dial to select the movie to be played back. - In the single-image display, the ◄ > icon displayed on the upper left of the screen indicates a movie.
-If the movie is a video snapshot, ◄ > will be displayed. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
-As movies cannot be played back from the index display, press < to switch to the single-image display.

-In the single-image display, press <(SET)>.

-The movie playback panel will appear at the bottom of the screen.
+- Turn the < >> dial to select the movie to be played back. - In the single-image display, the Image displayed on the upper left of the screen indicates a movie.
+If the movie is a video snapshot, Image will be displayed. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
+As movies cannot be played back from the index display, press to switch to the single-image display. - In the single-image display, press $\langle ET \rangle$ . - The movie playback panel will appear at the bottom of the screen.